-For a person who works a full career (42 years) and retires in 2017, the main income stream derives from the PAYG (Pillar I) pension scheme.
+For a person who works a full career (42 years) and retires in 2018, the main income stream derives from the PAYG (Pillar I) pension scheme.
 On average, the individual replacement ratio of such a person could reach 50% of his gross salary.
 If the person would have participated since 1996 in Pillar III and contributed on average 3% of his salary into a Pillar III pension scheme, having also entered Pillar II (1bis pillar) in 2005, his income stream during retirement would have been slightly different and his replacement ratio would have been a little higher than 50%.
 However, still more than 90% of the retirement income stream is provided via the PAYG scheme (Pillar I), around 5% from Pillar II (1bis pillar) and 5% from Pillar III.

-Introductory Table - SK Pension System Overview Pillar I Pillar II Pillar III State pension (almost 100% coverage) - Mandatory (PAYG) Managed by the Social Occupational pensions - Mandatory DC (funded schemes) - coverage 55% Managed by Pension Asset Individual pensions - Voluntary fully funded DC - coverage 27% Insurance Company Contribution rate: 13.75%; Replacement ratio: 46%; Average pension: €435 Contribution rate: 4.25%; 19 pension funds offerred 15 pensions funds offered
+Introductory Table - SK Pension System Overview Pillar I Pillar II Pillar III State pension (almost 100% coverage) - Mandatory (PAYG) Occupational pensions - Mandatory DC (funded schemes) - coverage 60% Individual pensions - Voluntary fully funded DC - coverage 27% Managed by the Social Insurance Company Managed by Pension Asse et Management Companies Contribution rate: 13.50%; Replacement ratio: 46%; Average pension: €455 Contribution rate: 4.50%; 19 pension funds offerred 15 pensions funds offered